Nutrition Major: Dietetics Option (B.S.)

 - Discuss the impact of health care policy and different health care delivery systems on food and nutrition services.

-- Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates in the delivery of food and nutrition services.
+- Identify and describe the work of interprofessional teams and the roles of others with whom the registered dietitian nutritionist collaborates.

-- Demonstrate identification with the nutrition and dietetics profession through activities such as participation in professional organizations and defending a position on issues impacting the nutrition and dietetics profession.
+- Defend a position on issues impacting the nutrition and dietetics profession.

 - Develop an educational session or program/educational strategy for a target population.

-- Demonstrate counseling and education methods to facilitate behavior change for and enhance wellness for diverse individuals and groups.
+- Demonstrate counseling and education methods to facilitate behavior change and enhance wellness for diverse individuals and groups.

 - Apply management theories to the development of programs or services.

-- Evaluate a budget and interpret financial data.
+- Evaluate a budget/financial management plan and interpret financial data.

-- Describe the regulation system related to billing and coding, what services are reimbursable by third party payers, and how reimbursement may be obtained.
+- Demonstrate an understanding of the regulation system related to billing and coding, what services are reimbursable by third party payers, and how reimbursement may be obtained.

 - Apply the principles of human resource management to different situations.